phatsk/php-tableflip/README.md

 * Clone or download the repo
 * Stick the folder in your `wp-content/plugins` folder.
 * Activate it in your admin plugins screen under "PHP TableFlip for WordPress"
+* Please note that the WordPress version enforces `$autobind=true`, read the source if you want to know why.

 # Why?